 Yeah, there had been a man in the office recently.
 Very recent.
 Wylie could smell the molecules of sweat in the air.
 He carried the bag one handed and wandered to a stand of glittering liquor bottles where a discarded glass of brandy rested.
 He sniffed and picked up the sour hint of clinging saliva and bacteria off the rim.
 If it was the butler, he sure as fuck wasn’t afraid to leave his booze stealing ways out for all to see…

 “Diego!”
-Wylie palmed the door handle to the room Diego had disappeared into and used his knee to push it open.
+Wylie palmed the door handle to the room the gangster had disappeared into and used his knee to push it open.
 He stopped short with a sharp inhale when scent and sight revealed an absolute shit storm.

 In the dark room, each object glowed with a sharp halo to Wylie’s shocked eyes.
-Someone had outlined reality in a bright, vibrating light where the open wall safe and the paper waterfall spread across the hardwood floor buzzed at the edges.
+Someone had outlined reality in a bright, vibrating light, making the open wall safe and the paper waterfall spread across the hardwood floor buzz at the edges.
 Even brighter were the forms of the man crumpled at the foot of the bed and Diego standing over him with a gun in his outstretched hand.
 Wylie’s senses strained as he tried to comprehend what his eyes were telling him.
 The world pulsed, and he realized blearily it had the same beat as his own heart.

-It wasn’t the scent of fear, but the small whimper of pain from the man on the floor that snapped Wylie back to reality.
+It wasn’t the scent of fear, but the small whimper of pain from the homeowner on the floor that snapped Wylie back to reality.

 “Why?
 So you can shoot this guy?”
 Righteous anger heated through Wylie and clenched in his chest.
 The Glock didn’t waver in Diego’s hand, and Wylie stood taller in defiance.
 “We’re here to rob, not murder.
 Do you think Roth is going to pat you on the back for killing some rich slob in his fucking bed?
 No, he’s going to waste you for fucking things up.
 Think, for fuck sake!”